-Aroma Bloom uses 200ml of water and has a built in air purifier and ioniser for good health.
+HUSH uses 300ml of water and has a built in air purifier and ioniser for good health.

 Ultrasonic mist vaporisers can be used with essential oils that support respiratory health like eucalyptus, tea tree, clove and lemon.
 Alternatively they can be used with calming essential oils like lavender, chamomile and sandalwood for restful sleep.
 Remember, aromatherapists recommend diffusing plain tap water only from birth to 3 months.
 Generally, after 3 months of age, a few drops of 100% pure essential oil can be added to the water for therapeutic benefits, as the oils and mist are absorbed through the mouth, nose and skin.